ngu25/ngu25.github.io/resume/index.md

 (Tools: Eagle PCB, LTSpice, KiCAD, STMCube IDE)

 * **Summer Intern** - [IISER Bhopal] <font size="2">(May 2021 – Aug 2021)</font>
 Worked under the guidance of Prof. Mitradip Bhattacharjee, EECS Department on the project "Multisensor Integration and LNA Design".
-I worked on interfacing 4 temperature sensors
-(10K NTC, LM19, LM35, DHT11) onto a microcontroller, logged the data live to Excel and to a smartphone app via Bluetooth.
+Interfaced different types of temperature sensors onto a microcontroller, logged the live data to Excel and to a smartphone app via Bluetooth.
 The aim was to analyze responses of each sensor for a common temperature swing and compare, correct the surges to get a smooth output value.
 (Tools: Ardunio, MIT App Inventor)

 * **Research Intern** - [IIT Guwahati] <font size="2">(Sep 2020 – Feb 2021)</font>